 12:00pm – 12:50pm: Panel presentation

 12:50pm-1:00pm: Audience Q&A

-- Panel Moderator: Roland V. Anglin, Dean and Professor, Maxine Goodman Levin College of Urban Affairs, Cleveland State University
+- Panel Moderator: Dr. Mittie Davis Jones, Associate Professor Emerita, Maxine Goodman Levin College of Urban Affairs, and Interim Director, Diversity Institute Office of Inclusion and Multicultural Engagement, Cleveland State University

 - Beauxerykah “Erykah” Betterson, Junior in Levin College's Environmental Studies and Urban Studies programs, Student Trustee, Cleveland State University Board of Trustees, Director of Policies & Procedures, Student Government Association, and Peer Mentor, First Year Experience

 - Reverend Dr. Leah Lewis, Pastor, Councilwoman, Professor, Community Organizer, Event Producer, Activist, and Founder, CEO & Chief Creative Officer of Three Butterflies Entertainment & Press, LLC

 - Dr. Mamadou Seck, Associate Professor, School of Social Work

 - Steve Minter, Executive in Residence and Senior Fellow, Levin College of Urban Affairs; Executive Director of The Cleveland Foundation, 1984- 2003; Under Secretary for the United States Department of Education during President Carter's administration

 - Prester Pickett II, Student at Saint Ignatius High School

 Light refreshments will be served at this event.